sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

   "sentence": "Hello, with Connect+h3"
 }
 ```
 Note that if you don't use the `--http3` flag this doesn't work.
 That's because we've only started an HTTP/3 server.
-We can run HTTP/3 alongside HTTP/1.1 and HTTP/2:
+Using the following code, we can run HTTP/3 alongside HTTP/1.1 and HTTP/2:

 ```go
 func main() {